-So what can I add to the body of criticism for this film?
+So, what can we sensibly add to the analysis of this film?
 Why a detailed appreciation of the exploding helicopter action in the film, that’s what.

-But that aside, despite being a massive sky scraper sized mutant lizard Godzilla manages to elude the pursuing choppers.
-They think they’ve got him cornered but he suddenly comes crashing through the building behind the hovering helicopters.
-Godzilla lashes out with his arm and sends one chopper crashing into the side of a building, before chomping his teeth down onto another one like it’s tasty airborne snack.
+Despite being a skyscraper sized mutant lizard, Godzilla somehow manages to elude the pursuing choppers.
+It appears they’ve lost the Big G, but he suddenly comes crashing through a building behind the hovering helicopters.
+Godzilla lashes out an arm and sends one chopper crashing into the side of a building, before chomping his teeth down onto another one like it is tasty airborne snack.

-The remaining chopper tries to flee chased by Godzilla.
+The remaining chopper tries to flee.
 The helicopter looks certain to be caught, but suddenly Godzilla disappears.
 The pilot radios in that he’s managed to shake off the beast.
 Phew!

-Only somehow Godzilla has got in front and underneath the helicopter and suddenly rears upwards and chews up the third and final chopper.
-Who would‘ve thunk it!
+Only somehow Godzilla has snuck underneath the helicopter and he suddenly rears upwards to chew up the third and final chopper.

 Artistic merit